AndrewKeig/popcorn-apps-javascript-coding-standards/README.md

 ## Asynchronous Programming

 - Use async await
-- Prefer modules that supports promises
+- Prefer modules that support promises
 - If you must use a module that uses callbacks, use promisify, or wrap callback function in a promise.

 - https://2ality.com/2017/05/util-promisify.html